damir-sijakovic/artix/README.md

 Before install on real hardware you should practice on VM like VirtualBox/Qemu or old laptop and write down installation notes.
-If you are not familiar with virtual machines you should first go watch tutorials about VirtualBox (on YouTube) before you do this guide.
+If you are not familiar with virtual machines you should first go watch tutorials about VirtualBox (on YouTube) before you do this tutorial.

 ## Download ISO